AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Perl, awk, sed
 --------------
 Powerful onliners.
 Please consult correspoding man pages and other docs for the details, here we provide some examples.
 As it was standed at very beginning of the course, shell, with all its functionality is only a glue in between all kind of utilities, like ``grep``, ``find``, etc.
 Perl, awk and sed are what makes terminal even more powerful.
 Even though Perl can do everything what can awk and sed, one still may find tons of examples with the later ones.
-Here we provide them too.
+Here we provide some of them.

 Python is yet another alternative.